Who Pushed That Button?

 • Enduring insults, difficulties, and hardships

-• Pushing through lonely and uncertain seasons of singleness
+• Pushing through life’s difficulties in lonely and uncertain seasons of singleness

 Have you ever wondered what a Staples Hard Button might look like?
 I can imagine it covered in thorns.
 I can imagine Satan had access to it when he approached God’s throne asking for permission to harass Job.
 At the end of the dialogue, Satan pushed the Hard Button, and God allowed it!